Mac OS FAQ |

 9. Can I run Linux or Windows as well as or instead of Mac OS?

 Yes, on the old PowerPC Macs there is Ubuntu Linux and Morphos.
-Now, with Intel Macs, you can install most distributions of Linux including Ubuntu, Mint Linux, Centos, SuSE, Fedora etc.
+Now, with Intel Macs, you can install most distributions of Linux including Ubuntu, Mint Linux, Rocky, SuSE, Fedora etc.

 You can run some linux/unix programs directly on X Windows using a tool such as XQuartz which provides X11 unix functionality in Mac OS.

-You can run Windows 7 or later and Linux on Intel Macs via Bootcamp or a Virtual Machine such as Parallels, Fusion, QEmu or VirtualBox.
-Windows XP and Vista are no longer supported with Bootcamp.
+You can run Windows 7 or later and Linux on Intel Macs via Bootcamp or a Virtual Machine such as Parallels Desktop, Fusion, QEmu, UTM or VirtualBox.
+Windows XP and Vista are no longer

 10. Can I run MacOS on the ARM processor?

-The latest version of MacOS called Big Sur, Monterey and Ventura can be run on Macs with the Apple Silicon (ARM) processor.
+The latest version of MacOS called Big Sur, Monterey, Ventura, Sonoma and Sequoia can be run on Macs with the Apple Silicon (ARM) processor.

 A open source version of the kernel called Darwin-XNU is available on GitHub and Apple sites.
 See Apple's OpenSource page for other projects.